 Corporate Bankruptcy: What Every Investor Should Know

-Corporate Bankruptcy: What Happens to the Company?
+What Happens to the Company After Bankruptcy?

-Also, bondholders usually are able to recover their losses much better than stockholders.
+Also, bondholders usually can recover their losses much better than stockholders.
 While bondholders are guaranteed a return of their principal investment plus interest, stockholders own a piece of the company.

 What Happens to the Company's Stocks and Bonds?

-Investors should understand that existing shares of common stock in a company filing for Chapter 11 usually are cancelled, even if the company emerges and returns to profitability.
+Investors should understand that existing shares of common stock in a company filing for Chapter 11 usually are canceled, even if the company emerges and returns to profitability.
 Also, keep in mind that stockholders will not receive dividends during a bankruptcy proceeding.

-Common stock usually becomes diluted during bankruptcy, at best, but you maybe able to exchange your old shares for new shares in the reorganized company.
-These new shares, however, likely will be fewer in number and lower in value.
+Common stock usually becomes diluted during bankruptcy.
+You may be able to exchange your old shares for new shares in the reorganized company.
+These new shares, however, will be fewer in number and lower in value.

 Bondholders, meanwhile, will not receive any payments during a corporate bankruptcy.
 But bondholders may be able to exchange bonds for new stock, new bonds, or some of each.